5mehulhelp5/magento2-static-deploy/README.md

 1. Hyva theme builds are done via npm
 2. Static files are copied to pub/static by this tool
 3. Cache can be cleared separately as needed

-## License

-Same as the Magento project

-## Author

-Created for Uitgeverij Pluim Magento 2 platform